 1

-Mortality charges in a ULIP are calculated using the formula: (Mortality Rate × Sum at Risk) / (1000 × 12).
-The mortality rate is derived from official actuarial tables like the Indian Assured Lives Mortality Table.
+Insurance providers use a distinct formula to compute mortality charges: (Mortality Rate × Sum at Risk) / (1000 × 12).
+They source the rate figure from official records, typically the Indian Assured Lives Mortality Table.
 The sum at risk is the difference between the sum assured and the current fund value.

 2